ilonatommy/CashFlowAnalyzer/README.md

 - outgoing (odchozí)
 - dates you're interested in (datum)

 Apply the filters (hledat) and click .csv button to export the transactions.
+The document contains transfer notes that can contain column separators and unintentionally break cvs loading mechanism.
+To make sure the file is loaded correctly, convert it to `.xlsx` format ("Excel Worksheet"), e.g. using MS Excel `Save As` option.